Stories from Previous Students

 I am now back in Korea and I major environmental design.

-I was at Halswell 7 years ago and I remember lots of students and they were all very kind to me including all the international students.
+While at Halswell I remember lots of students and they were all very kind to me including all the international students.
 And i remember lots of school events such as going to the Arthurs Pass and athletic day(?) and whole lot of things.
 My experience at NZ and Halswell was absolutely amazing and of course I won’t forget it.
 Now in Korea I’m 3rd grade in high school which is my last year and I’m preparing for the University next year.
 Also I’m studing music(compose) at the moment.
 After going to the Univ I’m planning to go to NZ again with my famlily next year.
 Hoping for a great time.

 I always have very fond memories of my time at Halswell school, the place where I first learnt how to speak English more than 15 years ago.